Happy City Golf Resort

 (interesting 29-hole Korean-managed course)

 Opened in 2012, the Chiang Rai Resort was still maturing.
 In 2013, added new trees enhanced the overall course aesthetics.
 Then in 2014 Bermuda grass replaced the original Paspalum on the Happy City fairways and tee boxes.
-Nowadays the Chiang Rai golf course tolerates dry and cool conditions during the winter months better than most courses built at this latitude, though conditions could still be improved.
+Nowadays the Chiang Rai golf course tolerates dry and cooler conditions during the winter months better than most courses built at this latitude, though maintenance could still be improved.

 Most holes at Happy City Golf Resort feature elevated tees playing to winding fairways with tough approach shots over water.
 The first ten holes, known as the Lakeside Course, feature an abundance of water hazards and sand bunkers.
 Keeping the ball in play and erring on the conservative side when in doubt is the key to scoring well.
 The many bunkers can take some getting used to, as the sand is a small pebble variety unique to Thai courses.
 Right-handed slicers can rest a little easier as the worst trouble on the Lakeside course is mostly to the left side.